 Treatment for Achilles tendonitis

-Research has shown that conservative care, like the type provided in this office, can produce “excellent results” in over 85% of Achilles tendonitis patients (source).
+Research has shown that conservative care, like the type provided at Cole Pain Therapy Group, can produce “excellent results” in over 85% of Achilles tendonitis patients (source).
 Initially, you may need to limit or change activities that cause pain.
 Runners may need to switch to swimming or cycling for a short period of time.
 Sudden increases in exercise load is a major injury risk.
 As such, be sure to introduce new activities slowly and avoid increasing your activity by more than 10% per week.